VHSL Super Regions 5CD and 6AB Forensics 2023

 Poise: speaker is prepared, confident, composed

-Communication: speaker is conversational, presents material effectively in a way audience can understand content and speaker’s stance on topic
+Communication: speaker presents material effectively in a way audience can understand story, characters, and character(s) motivation; establishes mood

 Projection: speaker uses appropriate volume